Nelson Range (California)

 The Nelson Range is a mountain range in the "Northern Mojave-Mono Lake region" of Inyo County, California, in Death Valley National Park.

+The range was named for Edward William Nelson who explored this region.

 Geography

 The range is located on the western side of Death Valley, framing the west side of the Racetrack Playa with the Cottonwood Mountains to the east.

 On the west of the Nelson Range is the Saline Valley, and the Panamint Range is to the south.